 Surveillance of site waste minimisation and disposal guidelines has been conducted as part of the routine inspections by Colongra site Production Technicians, and by Project Managers associated with site related project activities.
 No significant waste management issues were identified during the routine inspections.

 3.2.5 Fuel Use

-The Fuel Use Management Plan has been complied with, with diesel hours and market conditions recorded and tracked by Generation Operations (Gen Ops) following each diesel run.
+The Fuel Use Management Plan has been complied with, with diesel hours and market conditions recorded and tracked by Snowy Hydro's Generation Operations group (Gen Ops) following each diesel run (see Appendix 1).